mulu/mulu.github.io/docs/api_overview.md

 * _published document_ - one web page or other document with a unique URL
 * _product match_ - a mention of a product in published document

-The Mulu API is a REST API, which means that it is a language-neutral API that you can integrate with any server.
-Specify your search criteria as query string parameters on a standard HTTP GET request.
-You can test your queries easily in any web browser as standard HTTP URLs.

-The Mulu API returns Mulu Product Matches as a [JSON](http://tools.ietf.org/html/rfc7159) array.
-Each array element is a JSON object that represents a Mulu Product Match.
-If multiple product sources sell the same product, the results include an array element for every Product Match.
-In other words, every Product Match element pairs one instance of published document with an offer from a product source.
-If a query identifies no Product Matches, the API returns a JSON array with zero items.

 ####<a name="confidencelevels"></a>Confidence Levels

-The Mulu linguistic engine generates an associated confidence level from 0% to 100% for each Product Match.
-A 100% confidence match represents strong confidence that the product reference really represents the product represented by a specific offer ID from a specific product source.
-In the Mulu API, all confidence levels are floating point numbers from 0 to 1 (not 100).
+The Mulu API returns an associated confidence level for each product match.
+A higher confidence level represents strong confidence that the product reference really represents the product represented by a specific offer ID from a specific product source.
+In the Mulu API, all confidence levels are floating point numbers from 0 to 1 with 1 being the highest possible score.

 When searching for product matches, optionally specify a _minimum confidence level_ for results.
-Depending on your situation, you might want to search for Mulu Product Matches with a high minimum confidence level or a low minimum confidence level.
+Depending on your situation, you might want to search for product matches with a high minimum confidence level or a low minimum confidence level.
 For more results, set the minimum confidence level close to 0.

-As you process search results, parse each Product Match to examine its _aggregate confidence level_, which is the overall confidence of the match.
+As you process search results, parse each product match to examine its _aggregate confidence level_, which is the overall confidence of the match.
 Product Match results also provide additional confidence level fields for advanced use.
 The following table compares the confidence level fields in results.

 | Result Field | Description |
 |:---+:---|